-In dreams, your subconscious shows you how it perceives the world in this conceptual form.
+In dreams, your unconscious shows you how it perceives the world in this conceptual form.
 It shows you its fears and its desires - but not necessarily as you would expect to see them!
 Let's look at the common example of flying dreams.

 Flying dreams usually represent your own personal sense of power over yourself or a situation.

-The subconscious is taking a concept, and showing it to you masked as a dream symbol.
+The unconscious is taking a concept, and showing it to you masked as a dream symbol.
 If you are soaring up high and enjoying the landscape below, it is likely that you are in control of your life.

-However, if you are faltering or falling, your subconscious is telling you that you lack control or are vulnerable in life.
+However, if you are faltering or falling, your unconscious is telling you that you lack control or are vulnerable in life.
 Trees, power lines, buildings or gravity may obstruct your flying dream.
 Do you see the concept showing through?

 If you have recurring flying dreams like this, try to identify who or what is at the root of your fears.
 What are you afraid of?
 What can't you control in life?
 Is someone making you feel worthless or vulnerable?